 In the end of the resource estimation process, Mineral Resource classification takes place using several criteria.
 The quality of informing data is first validated where new data generally is deemed of a higher quality than historical data.
-Considering Garpenberg geology, grade continuity and statistical analyses, a drill pattern of 100 x 100 m is used as a guideline for inferred, 50 x 50 m for indicated and 25 x 25 m for measured resource.
-However, Tyskgården-Finnhyttan is an exception since complex geological conditions demand a denser drilling grid.
-The final classification depends on drill pattern in combination of other criteria.
-The classification process is conducted for every estimation, where the following characteristics are taken into consideration for each of the mineralized lenses:
+Considering Garpenberg geology, grade continuity and

 - Geological complexity

 - Quality and quantity of informing data

 - o Confidence in analytical results

-- o Confidence in borehole surveying
+- Confidence in borehole surveying

-- o Analytical data
+- Analytical data

-- o Results of geostatistical analysis, variography, and QKNA
+- Results of geostatistical analysis, variography, and QKNA

 - Metallurgical factors or assumptions

 - Confidence in the block estimates

 In resource estimations finished in 2020 or later, an evaluation of Reasonable Prospect of Eventual Economic Extraction (RPEEE) has been conducted in Deswik Stope Optimizer by applying a cutoff and simplified mining parameters on an existing block model.
 This assessment leads to more realistic mineable tonnage and grades, which results in less adjustments when eventually converting Mineral Resources into Mineral Reserves.
-Prior to 2020, RPEEE was evaluated according to cut-off and minimum mining width.
+Prior to 2020, RPEEE was evaluated according to cut off and minimum mining width.

-Each resource is only remodeled or reevaluated on a yearly basis if there is new data available.
-The NSR formula and the cut-off used for the reported resources varies between years.
-A list of the NSR formulas and cut-off values used are listed in Table 3-10.
+The NSR formula and the cut off used for the reported resources varies between years.
+A list of the NSR formulas and cut offs used are listed in Table 3-10.
 All reserve and resource tonnes and grades are interrogated from the eight active block models in Garpenberg listed in Table 3-9 and reported according to the PERC standard.